March Madness Caesars Sportsbook Promo Code: Use SICZRDYW and Bet $1 to Double Your Winnings on 10 Bets

 What you need to know about the Caesars Sportsbook March Madness offer

-Read the following terms and conditions carefully before using our exclusive Caesars Sportsbook promo code for March Madness:
+Carefully review the following terms and conditions before using our exclusive Caesars Sportsbook promo code during March Madness:

-- Make a deposit of at least $10 and place a bet of at least $1 on any available betting market.

-- Regardless of whether you win or lose, you'll receive 10 profit boost tokens.
+- Make a minimum deposit of $10 and place at least a $1 bet on any betting market.
+Whether you win or lose, you’ll receive 10 100% profit boost tokens that you can use on any market that qualifies.

-- Your $1 bet must be placed on odds of –10000 or longer.
-The same minimum odds requirement applies to each profit boost token.
+- Your $1 wager must be placed on odds of –10000 or longer.
+The same minimum odds apply to each profit boost token.

-- Each profit boost token is limited to a maximum bet of $25, with a cap of $2,500 on any additional winnings earned using these tokens.
+- Each profit boost token has a maximum bet of $25, with a cap of $2,500 in additional winnings per token.

-- Any unused profit boost tokens will expire and be removed from your Caesars Sportsbook account after 14 days.
+- Any unused profit boost tokens will expire 14 days after issuance.

-- This special Caesars Sportsbook promo code offer is valid until 11:59 PM ET on April 15, 2025.

-We recommend targeting higher odds with your initial bet to maximize your return, especially if you plan to make the minimum $1 wager.
+You’ll receive your 10 profit boost tokens regardless of the outcome of your first wager, so we recommend making your first bet on big plus-money odds.

 Bet $1 and double your winnings on your next 10 bets at Caesars Sportsbook - CLAIM NOW